laurendc/nannytracker/README.md

 4. Select trip type (single or round)
 5. The mileage will be automatically calculated (doubled for round trips)

+### Adding a Recurring Trip

+1. Press Ctrl+R to enter recurring trip mode
+2. Enter the start date (YYYY-MM-DD)
+3. Enter the weekday (0-6, where 0 is Sunday)
+4. Enter the origin address
+5. Enter the destination address
+6. Select trip type (single or round)
+7. The mileage will be automatically calculated (doubled for round trips)
+8. Trips will be generated for each occurrence of the weekday until the end of the current month

 ### Adding an Expense

 1. Press Ctrl+X to enter expense mode